-Predictive value of dual 131I WBS for impairment of salivary gland function in DTC patients after 131I treatment
+Predictive value of dual-phase 131I WBS in salivary gland dysfunction in patients with DTC treated with 131I after surgery

-• Objective To investigate the relationship between salivary gland 131I decay metabolic rate (DMR) and radiation-induced salivary dysfunction, and to evaluate the predictive value of dual-phase 131I whole-body scintigraphy (WBS) for assessing post-radioiodine sialadenitis in postoperative differentiated thyroid carcinoma (DTC) patients.
+• Objective To investigate the relationship between the 131I decay metabolic rate (DMR) of salivary gland and salivary gland dysfunction, and to evaluate the predictive value of dual-phase 131I whole body scan (WBS) in salivary gland dysfunction in patients with differentiated thyroid carcinoma (DTC) treated with 131I after surgery.

 • loading